Counting Links and Knots in Complete Graphs: Counting knots in complete partite graphs on 8 vertices

 \section{Counting knots in complete partite graphs on 8 vertices}

 We now turn to counting the minimal number of knots in a graph, rather than links.
 Our results are summarized in Table \ref{Ta:8vertex}.
 We only list the complete partite graphs on 8 vertices which are intrinsically knotted, as determined by Blain et. al. \cite{bb2}.
 Appendix \ref{S:8vertexdiagrams} shows embeddings realizing the upper bounds in Table \ref{Ta:8vertex}.
-It is worth observing that these embeddings also realize the known upper bounds for the minimum number of links (see \cite{fm}), which leads us to pose the following question (which we cannot answer):
+It is worth observing that these embeddings also realize the known upper bounds for the minimum number of links (see \cite{fm}), which leads us to pose the following question for future investigation:

 \begin{question} Does every graph have an embedding which simultaneously realizes the minimum linking number and the minimum knotting number? \end{question}

 We have identified knots using the second coefficient of the Conway polynomial.
 There are no non-trivial knots with fewer than 8 crossings whose Conway polynomial has a non-zero second coefficient (see \cite{knotinfo}), and in the embeddings shown in Appendix \ref{S:8vertexdiagrams}, there are no cycles with more than 7 self-crossings.
 So the second coefficient of the Conway polynomial is sufficient to identify all knotted cycles in these embeddings.